ven7782/AmpyFin/README.md

 ## ⚠️ IMPORTANT

-For people looking to do live trading, I suggest training via running ranking_client.py for about two weeks before running the trading bot altogether.
+For people looking to do live trading, I suggest training via running ranking_client.py for at least two weeks before running the trading bot altogether.
 This way, you're running with a client that has been trained to a certain extent (with strategies ranked) and is ready to go.
 Otherwise, you will most likely be buying random stocks.

 ## 📑 Logging